Skip to main content

 5. Select a channel and then click on the Add Incoming WebHooks integration button.

-6. Copy the information in the Webhook URL field and save for use in configuring the Slack Integration in IPM.
+6. Copy the information in the Webhook URL field and save for use in configuring the Slack Integration in IO.

 3. Navigate to Settings > Slack Integration as shown above.